leovandriel/bootgpt/README.md

 before "Run using exec".

 The prompt runner looks for the `--verbose` flag (`-v`) to print the output of the model.
-This can be helpful for getting context for a error message:
+This can be helpful for getting context for an error message:

     python -m boot --verbose
     python -m main --verbose